Martchus/syncthingtray/README.md

 ### Using backend libraries
-The contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal use whithin the components contained by this repository.
+The contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal use within the components contained by this repository.

 Hence those libraries do *not* provide a stable ABI/API.
 If you like to use them to develop Syncthing integration or tooling with Qt and C++, it makes most sense to contribute it as an additional component directly to this repository.
-Then I will be able to take it into account when changeing the API.
+Then I will be able to take it into account when changing the API.

 ### KDE integration
 Since the Dolphin integration and the Plasmoid are plugins, testing and debugging requires a few extra steps.